Kai M. Thaler

 Bio

 Kai M. Thaler is an Assistant Professor of Global Studies.
 He received his Ph.D. in Government from Harvard University.
 Thaler's research focuses on conflict and violence from the local to the global level.
 He has studied issues ranging from violence against civilians in civil wars and post-conflict politics in Africa and Latin America, to violent crime in South Africa, to genocide and mass killing in Southeast Asia.
-His current book project, When Rebels Win: Ideology, Statebuilding and Power after Rebel Victory in Civil War, examines how the ideals and goals around which rebel groups are organized affect the statebuilding and service provision policies and practices they pursue if they gain control of an internationally-recognized state.
+His book project, When Rebels Win: Ideology, Statebuilding and Power after Rebel Victory in Civil War (under contract with Cornell University Press), examines how the ideals and goals around which rebel groups are organized affect the statebuilding and service provision policies and practices they pursue if they gain control of an internationally-recognized state.
 Thaler also has research and teaching interests in qualitative and mixed methods research methodology and research in violent environments.
 In addition to academic publications, he regularly writes for public and policy audiences, and his analysis and commentary have been published by outlets including Foreign Policy, the Los Angeles Times, and the Wahsington Post.

 Prior to his Ph.D., Thaler was a research design and coordination consultant for Handicap International for work on armed violence-related disabilities in Colombia, Haiti, Pakistan, and Uganda; a researcher at the Centre for Social Science Research at the University of Cape Town for a study of everyday violence in South Africa; and a DGARQ/FLAD Research Fellow at the Portuguese national archives, where he studied reports of rebel violence against civilians in Angola and Mozambique in the archives of the Portuguese colonial secret police.